What are the start end times?

 Will you hire Project Based Learning (PBL) teachers?

 If I find highly capable, qualified, collaborative and engaging teachers that have a background in PBL I will be sure to look closely at their applications.
 More importantly is the mindset and capacity of the candidates that apply.
 A PBL school will demand greatness and collaboration.
 We will be partnering with the district and Buck Institute to train our staff.

 Can you tell me what curriculum the school will be using for specific subjects such as math/language arts etc...?

 The overarching curriculum methodology that we will use is Project Based Learning (PBL).
-With that as the main stream, we will be utilizing district approved math and literacy curriculums (which are research based and incorporate state standards) to aid PBL.
-I will be going through that list of curriculums and options with the Planning Team and we will select the best fit for our school.
+With that as the main stream, we will be utilizing district approved math (Bridges) and literacy curriculums (Leveled Library, Open Court Phonics Kits K-3, and Write Now Right Now) to aid PBL.

 Do you know how often the kids will be tested at Legacy for the school standards as well as ASD20 standards?